BrenKenna/webdev-ca2/README.md

-- Next stops are:

 - Styling the TV-Div:

   - Moved the inline stylings to a central external css file + added channel switches + btn colors.

   - Next to style is the Label (header), Query (obvious code block like grey or something) and Results box (copy and paste from previous).

-    - Consider the grid system, CSS-calc for responsive stylings.
+  - Bulk of stylings are done, need to drop the boxes and it then consider next steps.
+For instance, left / right channels having height 100%.

+- Next step = Populating the table

   - Populating the table (data & column names are separate object fields):

     - Empty the current result block & embed the result in html with class / id values in javascript loop over results